Pure Luck: Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 21%, based on 14 reviews.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 21%, based on 14 reviews, with an average rating of 4.1/10.

 Owen Gleiberman summed up Pure Luck in his D− review as, "a numbingly repetitive farce in which the cursed Short trips, walks into walls, trips, spills an entire saltshaker onto his breakfast, trips, sets people on fire, trips ..."

 Roger Ebert gave the film one and a half stars, and zeroed in on the emptiness of much of the film's comedy:Consider, for example, the scene where Proctor and Campanella are in a Jeep that is teetering on the edge of a cliff, its rear wheels hanging in mid-air.
 We've seen situations like this many times before, but I can't remember one less compelling.
 It unspools without comic timing, it stops dead in the middle, the payoff isn't funny, and later we can see it wasn't even much of a cliff.

 Caryn James praised Martin Short's efforts in the film, which she found otherwise forgettable, "Against the odds, he makes Pure Luck always painless and sometimes genuinely amusing.
 Martin Short can do anything, it seems, except find the right movies to star in."